Formato Seating with powder coat finish

 *We recommend a galvanized finish for steel only.
 It can theoretically be used on cast iron, but it can be risky aesthetically, and unlike steel, galvanizing cast iron does not add to its longevity.

-If a light color powder coat is specified:
+If a light color powder coat is specified for cast iron:

-We recommend “e-coat” full-immersion dip as a primer before a powder coat finish is applied.
-Here’s why: the lighter the color of powder coat, the higher the chance you will see rust bleeding.
-Because of that, it is extremely important to coat the cast iron or steel surface completely–especially in hard-to-reach areas that aren’t always accessible with a powder coat spray gun. “e-coating” immerses the object into a liquid, providing a more even and thorough distribution of the coating, and offering an extra layer of protection against rust bleeding.
+We recommend an “E-Coat” full-immersion dip as a primer before the powder coat finish is applied.
+When using light powder coat colors (such as the DB 702 swatch shown above), it is critical that the cast iron or steel surface is coated completely–especially in hard-to-reach areas that aren’t always accessible with a powder coat spray gun.
+“E-Coating” immerses the object into a liquid, providing a more even and thorough distribution of the coating, and offering an extra layer of protection against rust bleeding.